 If you’re looking to set up a home cold brew system, here are some resources to get you started (these are affiliate links):

-- Your Favorite Coffee Beans – look for bulk, organic, shade grown, locally roasted if possible, dark roast and if needed Swiss water decaffeinated coffee.
-Mukilteo Coffee Roasters is my favorite brand (it’s local to where I love too!).
+- Your Favorite Coffee Beans – look for bulk, organic, shade grown, locally roasted if possible, dark roast, and Swiss water decaffeinated coffee if needed.
+Mukilteo Coffee Roasters is my favorite brand (it’s local to where I live too!).

 - Burr Grinder – to grind beans at home